Akusari/Fruit-reloaded-public/readme.txt

 But Fruit was slow in search, i wanted a multi core engine.
-I added a MP-Search and at this point i thought it might be a good idea to send the code to Fabian and Ryan to get any kind of feedback.
+I added a MP-Search and at this point i thought it might be a good idea to send the code to Fabien and Ryan to get any kind of feedback.
 Maybe they could use it for there own engines.

 The feedback was overwhelming good and both of